 This performance is groundbreaking in more ways than one; the cast performed at the Macy’s Thanksgiving Day Parade and the song included the first ever lesbian kiss in the parade’s history.
 For all those watching, “The Prom” spread a message that being gay is ok and is it something that families can watch on TV on holiday.

 But back to the show: the songs are incredibly fun, catchy, smart, and energetic.
 The musical manages to perfectly balance comedy with a heartfelt discussion of some serious issues, like selflessness and sexuality.
 The six main characters (the actors, Emma, and her girlfriend) all give incredible performances.

 Beth Leveal is herself a camp icon, and therefore plays one with such enjoyable ease.
 Although she can’t compete with the brilliance of her performance in “Drowsy Chaperone,” this certainly gives audiences all they could ask for.
-Brooks Ashmanskas gives perhaps one of the gayest performances yet, but manages also to tap into his character’s own difficulties with queerness and acceptance.
-Angie Schworer, the aging Fosse girl, is probably the funniest part of the show, her number “Zazz” is probably the best comedy tribute to musical theater choreography ever written.
+Brooks Ashmanskas gives perhaps one of the gayest performances yet, but also manages to tap into his character’s difficulties with queerness and acceptance.
+Angie Schworer, the ageing Fosse girl, is probably the funniest part of the show, her number “Zazz” is probably the best comedy tribute to musical theatre choreography ever written.